Misty lost 12 lbs*

 Socializing on plan

 If I’m going to a potluck, I can bring something I know everyone's going to like.
-If I’m going somewhere, I'm bound to find something I can have without needing to measure and portion.
+If I’m going out, I'm bound to find something I can have without needing to measure and portion.
 I don’t have to feel like I'm missing out.
 It is a challenge to lose weight in our culture.
 It’s such a food culture and most people don’t eat very healthily.
 Having support and easy-to-use tools are a win all around.
 There’s really nothing else that compares to it.